 Maybe you thought that your eCommerce audience was most active on Instagram, but the conversions are coming from somewhere else, like Google Shopping.
 Now is your opportunity to follow the data rather than your gut, and update creative, copy, and/or your ad placement budget to better target the audience, platform, or messaging that is actually delivering results.

 What’s more, just because something works for you now, doesn’t mean it will work forever.
-Changes in seasonality, customer behaviours, or even the broader economic landscape can all turn today’s winning approach into a dud tomorrow.
+Changes in seasonality, customer behaviors, or even the broader economic landscape, like a recession, can all turn today’s winning approach into a dud tomorrow.
 You might even see diminishing returns if you stick with a single approach for too long.
 After all, what’s fresh today might be background noise tomorrow if you don’t periodically refresh your assets.

 Landing pages form the foundation of your campaign.
 They are the final frontier between a potential customer and your product, so they need to be your wow factor.